Seeking Alpha's Second $1M Marketplace Service

 Sadly, the more I read and learned, the less I was able to outperform the market.
 It often left me scratching my head when a stock or market moved in the exact opposite direction dictated by the fundamentals I was reading.

-And, for some reason, I was comforted when I heard an analyst on television state that “the market is just not trading based upon fundamentals at this time.”
-While the “red” was clearly evident in my trading account, at least I was not stupid or wrong.
+And, for some reason, I was comforted when I heard an analyst on television state that "the market is just not trading based upon fundamentals at this time."
+While the "red" was clearly evident in my trading account, at least I was not stupid or wrong.
 Or, so I thought.
 For some reason, hearing those words made me feel better even though the losses were still mounting.
-It was somehow acceptable to have losses in my account, since I “knew” the market was wrong, rather than my analysis.
+It was somehow acceptable to have losses in my account since I "knew" the market was wrong, rather than my analysis.

 Well, it did not take much more in the way of mounting losses to eventually come to the realization that I was simply part of the herd, and the herd will never recognize a trend change before it happens.
 Rather, they are simply "herded" to the slaughter.
 As an average, everyday "Joe," I had to come to the realization that fundamental analysis was not going to give me an edge over the rest of the market.

-So, I recognized that not only was the market not trading based upon fundamentals at a particular time, but that fundamentals are really not what drive markets at all, rather, they lag the market.
+So, I recognized that not only was the market not trading based upon fundamentals at a particular time but that fundamentals are also really not what drive markets at all, rather, they lag the market.
 Ultimately, my search led me down a path of understanding market sentiment, which made a lot more sense as a driver of markets as compared to the lagging fundamentals I had been studying.

 How do you help members understand Elliott Wave analysis on The Market Pinball Wizard?